BioMeDS/onboarding-base-module/README.md

 For this base module you need the latest version of python as well as the packages ```matplotlib```, ```scikit-image``` and ```ipykernel```.

 With the command ```mamba env create -f environment.yml --name NAME``` you can create your new mamba environment based on your .yml file.
 If you want to install each package individually, this works with the command ```mamba install PACKAGE```.
 You can also install several packages at once by including them all in the ```mamba install``` command (separated by spaces).
 For example: ```mamba install numpy pandas=2.0.1```.
 With the command ```mamba remove PACKAGE``` packages can be removed.

+> [!NOTE]
+> Don't forget the workflow mentioned at the top of the base module!

 ---